 One way to confirm is if you manually inspect the steering box.
 If the steering box is hot to the touch, it’s usually a sign of a bad or failing steering box.
-What happens is the boost pressure would drop resulting in the power assist being lost for a short period.
+What happens is the boost pressure would drop resulting in the power assist is lost for a short period.

 If this happens to you, drive to your dealership immediately and report the incident.
 Refrain from driving the vehicle until the problem has been resolved.

 TSB (Technical Service Bulletin)